binomialhq/poly/doc/SPECIFICATION.md

 are deprecated, not used, or not relevant in the context of this specification.
 However, some of such decisions are questionable.
 The `CONNECT` verb, for example, may bear relevancy in many cases.
-Therefore, it's reasonable to assume that the set of verbs excluded from the specification will be reviewed in future revisions.
+Therefore, it's reasonable to assume that the set of verbs excluded from the specification will change in future revisions.
 The excluded verbs are the following:

 * `OPTIONS`, `HEAD`, `TRACE`, and `CONNECT`